Archive for 2011

 Animal welfare reforms do very little to increase the protection given to animal interests because of the economics involved: animals are property.
 They are things that have no intrinsic or moral value.
 This means that welfare standards, whether for animals used as foods, in experiments, or for any other purpose, will be low and linked to the level of welfare needed to exploit the animal in an economically efficient way for the particular purpose.
 Put simply, we generally protect animal interests only to the extent we get an economic benefit from doing so.
 The concept of “unnecessary” suffering is understood as that level of suffering that will frustrate the particular use.
 And that can be a great deal of suffering.

-But the animal welfare position that that it is the suffering of animals and not their killing per se that raises a moral question begs a very important question: it assumes that because animal minds are different from human minds, animals, unlike humans, do not have the sort of self-awareness that translates into having an interest in continuing to live.
+But the animal welfare position that it is the suffering of animals and not their killing per se that raises a moral question begs a very important question: it assumes that because animal minds are different from human minds, animals, unlike humans, do not have the sort of self-awareness that translates into having an interest in continuing to live.
 The welfare position necessarily assumes that animal life has a lesser moral value than does human life.
 And welfarists explicitly agree with this, as is clear in my book, The Animal Rights Debate: Abolition or Regulation?

 A major focus of my work has been to challenge that welfarist assumption and to argue that the only non-speciesist position to take is that any sentient being–any being who is perceptually aware and has subjective states of awareness–has an interest in continuing to live.
 Any other view accords an arbitrary preference to human cognition.
-It is speciesist to maintain that animal life has a a lesser value than human life.
+It is speciesist to maintain that animal life has a lesser value than human life.
 This does not necessarily mean that we must treat nonhumans the way we treat humans for all purposes.
 It does, however, mean that for the purpose of being treated exclusively as a resource for others, all sentient beings are equal and we cannot justify treating any sentient being as a resource.

 If animals have an interest in continuing to live, as I maintain they do simply by virtue of being sentient, and if that interest matters morally, which I argue that it must do, then there is only one plausible conclusion: any use–however “humane”–is unjust.